MCP HubMCP Hub

 Support

-For support with the Graphlit MCP Server, please submit a GitHub Issue.
+For Graphlit MCP Server support, submit a GitHub Issue.

-For further support with the Graphlit Platform, join our Discord community.
+For further assistance with the Graphlit Platform, join our Discord community.